-We take pride in operating our business with Integrity - the first of Our Values.
+We take pride in operating our business with Integrity, which, along with Safety, is the first of Our Values.
 Integrity means doing the right thing.
 It is the foundation of our success.
 As individuals, our personal integrity means that others can trust and respect us and know that we will be honest, fair and forthright.
 As a company, integrity means that we will always honor our commitments and be a reliable business partner and trusted neighbor.
 Integrity protects our reputation and enables us to thrive, even in today's complex and competitive business environment.
+We believe that integrity is a critical factor in our long-term success.